 Most safaris concentrate on game drives.
 You’ll head out for morning and afternoon drives in the bush and avoid the hotter parts of the day when the animals are less active.
 You’ll be accompanied by a professional driver guide, and, in parts of South Africa, a tracker too.
 In most of the remote areas where we send people, you’ll share a game drive vehicle with 2-4 other people.
 The exception to this is northern Tanzania, where game drives are often private.
 Everywhere Exsus uses has 4 wheel drive vehicles.
 Most days on safari aren’t too structured.
 Usually you’ll sit around the campfire the evening before and chat with the guide about what you want to see, where the animals are, and what’s happening in the reserve.
 You’ll then make a plan around that.

 Only if you want it to be!
-There are all sorts of different activities and aspects of safari on offer, such as walking safaris in Zambia's Luangwa Valley; boat safaris through the Okavango Delta in Botswana; starlit sleepouts such as the one at Sand Rivers in Tanzania; and even microlight flights over the bush - take a look at Tafika in Zambia.
+There are all sorts of different camps offering many different ways to explore Africa, such as photography safaris as at Kaingo in Zambia; walking safaris as at Karisia Walking Safaris in Kenya; boat safaris as at Impala Camp in Tanzania; starlit sleepouts as at Sand Rivers in Tanzania; and even microlight flights over the bush as at Tafika in Zambia.

 These are the five animals that were traditionally considered most dangerous by Big Game hunters.
 They are lion, leopard, elephant, rhino and buffalo: all wonderful animals in themselves, but definitely not the be all and end all of safari.
 There’s so much more to enjoy from fluffy little cheetah cubs, to grunting hippos, fat warthogs scuttling through the bush, and giraffe galloping elegantly over the plains.